teslamotors/linux/Documentation/virtual/acrn/vbs.rst

 Virtio and Backend Service (VBS)
 ================================

-The Virtio and Backend Service (VBS) in part of Clearwater Pass (CWP) Project.
+The Virtio and Backend Service (VBS) in part of ACRN Project.

 The VBS can be further divided into two parts: VBS in user space (VBS-U) and VBS in kernel space (VBS-K).